-Nathan: Today there are around 5000 jews living in India, but there are Judaic movements that are seriously practicing and learning.
-The majority have already made Aliyah, with around 70.000 Israelis being of Indian origin.
-The relationship between Israel and India is thriving. -we had a recent visit of the Prime Minister from India to Israel-. there is an a uence in both India and Israel, back and forth families on both sides, bar mitzvahs, weddings or business.
-And for example, the agricultural work Israelis are doing in India is transforming.
+Nathan: Today around 5000 Jews lives in India, but there are Judaic movements that are seriously practicing and learning.
+The majority have already made Aliyah, with about 70.000 Israelis being of Indian origin.
+The relationship between Israel and India is thriving. – we had a recent visit of the Prime Minister from India to Israel-.
+There is an afluence in both India and Israel, back and forth families on both sides, bar mitzvahs, weddings or business.
+And for example, the agricultural work Israelis, are doing in India is transforming.
 The American Jewish community was involved in promoting ambassadorial level diplomatic relations between India and Israel, which were established in 1992, Americans have a lot to do with India, the two countries are very involved already.

-Nathan: Yes, when I rst studied in India during the early 1970’s, not much was available, not diplomatic relations, so what is going now between Jews and Hindus has been my dream for 40 years.
+Nathan: Yes, when I first studied in India during the early 1970s, not much was available, not diplomatic relations, so what is going now between Jews and Hindus has been my dream for 40 years.
 JW: what would be your message for JW readers?

 ABOUT NATHAN KATZ AND ELLEN GOLDBERG:

-ELLEN GOLDBERG is a Miami-based author, writer, and photographer who for nearly 20 years was a planning and program professional, focusing on Jewish identity and engagement, for the Jewish Federations of Greater Miami and Tampa.
-She was a correspondent in India and Sri Lanka for The Christian Science Monitor for two years, during which time she interviewed His Holiness the Dalai Lama at his o cial residence in Dharamsala, the Tibetan government in exile in northern India, and covered the ethnic civil war in the island nation once known as Ceylon.
-Her books include Kashrut, Caste and Kabbalah (with N. Katz, 2005), Ethnic Con ict in Buddhist Societies: Sri Lanka, Thailand and Burma (with Nathan Katz, 1988).
+ELLEN GOLDBERG is a Miami-based author, writer, and photographer who for nearly 20 years was planning and program professional, focusing on Jewish identity and engagement, for the Jewish Federations of Greater Miami and Tampa.
+She was a correspondent in India and Sri Lanka for The Christian Science Monitor for two years, during which time she interviewed His Holiness the Dalai Lama at his official residence in Dharamsala, the Tibetan government in exile in northern India, and covered the ethnic civil war in the island nation once known as Ceylon.
+Her books include Kashrut, Caste, and Kabbalah (with N. Katz, 2005), Ethnic Conflict in Buddhist Societies: Sri Lanka, Thailand, and Burma (with Nathan Katz, 1988).